Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to provide information and set Texas Tech University (TTU) policy on the legitimate purposes under which Auxiliary Enterprises (AE) and Education-Related Business Activities (EBA) sales of goods and services may be approved and to establish a mechanism to review the sales of goods and services.

-REVIEW: This OP will be reviewed in July of even-numbered years by the Chief Accounting Officer (CAO) with substantive revisions forwarded through administrative channels to the Senior Vice President for Administration & Finance and Chief Financial Officer (SVPAF/CFO).
+REVIEW: This OP will be reviewed every two years after publication by the Assistant Vice President and Controller with substantive revisions forwarded through administrative channels to the Senior Vice President for Administration & Finance and Chief Financial Officer (SVPAF/CFO).

 POLICY/PROCEDURE